Fridge too cold / not cold enough

 - The core temperature of foodstuffs is more important than the internal air temperature of the fridge, as air temperature will fluctuate during each refrigeration cycle (between the refrigeration compressor starting and stopping).

-- Adjust the temperature by turning the temperature regulator or via the control panel.
+- Adjust the temperature by turning the temperature regulator (1 being the warmest and 5 being the coldest) or via the control panel.

 2. Switch shopping mode off.